Over the Counter Travel Medications You Should Always Pack

 3. Over the Counter Motion Sickness Medicine

-Counter the effects with motion relief medicines Pack: or Dramamine or Bonine.
+Counter the effects with motion relief medicines Pack: Dramamine or Bonine.

 4. Over the Counter Mild Laxative

-Here we go with more tummy ailments… Sometimes when you’re on the go it is tough “to go” Different foods, water and getting used to any time changes can have an unpleasant effect on your digestive system.
-We recommend looking for products that again are tablets or capsules that can’t accidentally spill in your luggage.
-When looking for a travel laxative look for a mild formula, one maybe you have already tried.
+Here we go with more tummy ailments.
+Sometimes, when you’re on the go, it is tough “to go.”
+Different foods, water, and getting used to any time changes can have an unpleasant effect on your digestive system.
+We recommend looking for products that are tablets or capsules that can’t accidentally spill into your luggage.
+When looking for a travel laxative, look for a mild formula, one you may have already tried.
 You don’t want any uncomfortable surprises.

 5. Over the Counter Antihistamine

-Allergies can spring up in a new climate, don’t suffer the misery of a stuffy or a runny nose, itchy eyes or sneezing.
-Different locations even just a couple of hours away from home can be a new micro-climate.
+Allergies can spring up in a new climate; don’t suffer the misery of a stuffy or runny nose, itchy eyes, or sneezing.
+Different locations, even just a couple of hours away from home, can be a new micro-climate.
 A new micro-climate or location can encourage different grasses, flora, and other allergy-triggering plants to create a miserable experience for you.
 And don’t think that an urban or city location is exempt from triggering allergies.

 Pack Claritin or Zyrtec